fkauffmann/voxel-skies/README.md

 A small helicopter simulator heavily inspired by Comanche: Maximum Overkill, published in 1992 by Novalogic.

 This seminal game introduced the concept of the voxel rendering engine.

+Your mission is simple: find the nearest landing zone and land to move on to the next level.
+To help you, you can use the distance displayed in the bottom right-hand corner of the HUD.

 The core renderer used in this project has been developed by Stanislas Petrov and can be found here : https://github.com/StanislavPetrovV/Voxel-Space-Render